aurorascharff/rsc-workshop/STEPS-6h.md

 - Nå har søket vårt blitt tregt, destination has again a slow await
 - Full page reload, no client side nav.
 View request in server log.
-- Add a progressive enhancement with Form-component to the search on top of the no-js base-case.
+- Add a progressive enhancement to the search with onChange on top of the no-js base-case.
 When hydrated with js, this will run rather.
 Client-side nav.
-- Add another progressive enhancement with onChange.
 - Add transition for spinner to the search.
-Batching as mentioned, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
-Kun ett søk i historikken.
+(Batching as mentioned, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
+Kun ett søk i historikken).

 ## App: Add suspense to ContactPage